0xYahia/Front-End-Material/Study/sass.Std.md

 }
 #-----------------------------------------------------------------------------------------------------------------------------------------------------------------#
 Selector with parent element:
-if i have element with two calsses and i want select it:
+if i have element with two classes and i want select it:

 <div class="box red">
 => Box - Red